sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/microsoft-flow/index.md

     Service for Apps.
 This means that you can build flows that read the status of the approvals you send or receive with the CDS connector.

--   **Find errors in “apply to each” action.** Jump directly to errors in loops in the flow run view, even when there are hundreds of items in the loop.
+-   **Find errors in “Apply to each” actions.** Jump directly to errors in loops in the flow run view, even when there are hundreds of items in the loop.

--   **Reassign approvals.** Assign any approval you receive to another person in your organization to delegate the approval.
+-   **Reassign approvals.** Assign any approval that you receive to another person in your organization, to delegate the approval.

 -   **See details of flow buttons.** When you run a flow that has been shared with you, see all the actions that the flow uses.